stevedonovan/gentle-intro/1-basics.md

 String slicing may explode like vector indexing, because it uses byte offsets.
 In this case, the string consists of two bytes, so trying to pull out the first byte is a Unicode error.
-So be careful to only pass it valid offsets that come from string methods.
+So be careful to only slice strings using valid offsets that come from string methods.

 ```rust
     let s = "¡";